 - Accessible: for people with disabilities: also take these people into consideration, they’re that 1% no one ever focuses on

 - Credible: (needless to say) the user must believe what you are “telling” them — see web credibility project

 - Valuable: must deliver value to the user

 Ideally, as designers, this is how engaging, useful, usable, desirable, credible and valuable user-experiences are created.
 Following this HoneyComb process will close the gap that makes you see users as computer data, rather than as people.

 Although, I believe there’s still one more thing missing, and this is where it gets tricky.
 But I’m gonna go on a hunch and take a leap of faith.
-As I was saying right at the beginning of this article, I’m currently working as a UX designer integrated in an agile software development team, and what I have found that is crucial and a total game-changer in my work, is the cross-collaboration between myself and my fellow engineer colleagues.
+As I was saying right at the beginning of this article, I was currently working as a UX designer integrated in an agile software development team, and what I found that was crucial and a total game-changer in my work, was the cross-collaboration between myself and my fellow engineer colleagues.

 The developers.
 Curious, right?
 But if you think about it, ultimately they are the ones who build these products and that’s why I consider them the most important ingredient.

 (In my opinion) UX is the bridge between the visuals and the implementation.
 It defines both the design and the development.